ValgulNecron/kasuki/readme.md

 - take https://anilist.co/forum/thread/64835 idea of generating image with seiyuu and va role.
 - activity command (auto send activity of a user to a channel).
 - add a bdd for some stuff prob sqllite but not sure.
+  - bind anilist account to discord for /user and /search user.
+  - send anime release to a channel.
+  - try to do the same for manga with https://www.mangaupdates.com/series.html?id=70263 (for this one only selected manga not all seasonal)

 # How to use